avillela/how-green-is-my-otel-collector/README.md

 GH_TOKEN="<your_github_access_token>"
 GH_USERNAME="<your_github_username>"

-./src/scripts/03-build-and-publish-images.sh $GH_TOKEN $GH_USERNAME
+./src/scripts/04-build-and-publish-images.sh $GH_TOKEN $GH_USERNAME
 ```

 ### 5- Deploy the Kubernetes

 This will deploy the exmaple Python code (client and server app), plus a Python app that emits Prometheus-style metrics.
 It will also deploy an `OpenTelemetryCollector` resource, which deploys an OpenTelmetry Collector and Target Allocator.

-#### Deploy Option 1 - Dynatrace backend
+#### Deploy Option 1 - No Prometheus

-> 🚨 If you're using Dynatreace as a back-end use this script.
-Otherwise, go to [Deploy Option 2](#Deploy-Option-2--jaeger-prometheus-grafana).
+> 🚨 If you're using Dynatreace as a metrics back-end only use this script.
+Otherwise, go to [Deploy Option 2](#Deploy-Option-2--with-prometheus).

 Note that you will also need to do some additional configuration, as documented [here](https://github.com/avillela/otel-target-allocator-talk?tab=readme-ov-file#3b--kubernetes-deployment-with-dynatrace-backend).